ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 ## Wednesday June 10

 Hackweek activities will be cancelled in honor of the [Strike for Black Lives](https://www.particlesforjustice.org/) and [ShutDownSTEM](https://www.shutdownstem.com/) Calls to Action.
-We will post additional resources in the coming days, and will work to ensure you are able to learn content in our Tutorials #1 and #2.
+Wednesday's events have been rescheduled for Thursday, June 11.
+We will post additional resources in the coming days, and will work to ensure you are able to learn content in our Git/GitHub and Jupyter/iPython tutorials if you are unable to attend those live, rescheduled sessions.

-## TBD

-### Tutorial #2: Jupyter and iPython

-*Lead Instructor: Lindsey Heagy*

-* introduction to our shared computing environment
-* principles of open science

-### Office hours

-* have questions?
-Need help with the materials so far?
-Come chat with an instructor during office hours!

 ________________________________________________________